etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/How_to_add_a_canvas_field_to_a_Form_or_Grid.md

     * record: the record for which the canvas is used
     * colNum: the column in which the canvas is shown
     * field: (since 3.0MP20) the field where the canvas is used
   * a canvas can be created and pooled, so over time it is created once and re-used when records are scrolled into view.
-When a canvas is used for a record then the setRecord method on it is called (if the canvas has this method).
+When a canvas is used for a record, then the setRecord method on it is called (if the canvas has this method).

-In form-edit or grid-edit mode the following applies:
+In form-edit or grid-edit mode, the following applies:

   * the canvasItem property will be set pointing to the form item the canvasItem can be used to get to the form itself and to the grid (if editing in the grid):
   * this.canvasItem.form: the form instance